Here’s how to freeze fresh carrots to enjoy through the next several months.

 After the carrots are cool, remove them from the cold water.
 I like to let them drain in a strainer completely before packing them into ziplock freezer bags.

 Also, the bags need to be labeled well before packing the carrots.
-I write “Carrots” and the year I froze them.
+I write “Carrots” and the year I froze them with a permanent sharpie.
 This helps my family know when the carrots were froze so we can consume them in a timely manner.

 Then, pack the carrots leaving about a half inch space from the seal.
 Squeeze the air out and firmly seal the bags tightly.